gSchool/glearn-cli/README.md

 ### Specifying Learn App URL

 By default, the CLI tool will use Learn's base url `https://learn-2.galvanize.com`.
 This value can be changed by exporting the environment variable `LEARN_BASE_URL` to specify the desired address.
+This is convenient for testing stage/PR environments.

 # Releases

-Create/add a github token with `repo` access.
-This gives you the ability to push releases and their binaries.
+Create a github token with `repo` access.
+This gives you the ability to push releases and their binaries and allows glearn-cli write commits when necessary.

 Create a new semantic version tag (ex.
 0.1.0)
 ```
-git tag -a v{semantic_version} -m "Some new release commit"
+git tag -a v0.1.0 -m "Some new release commit"
 ```

 Push new tag
 ```
-git push origin v{semantic_version}
+git push origin v0.1.0
 ```

 To release run: